-During the last decade, the potassium chloride market has experienced rapid growth due to several key factors such as a growing world population, higher demand for protein-based diets and less arable land.
-All of these factors have contributed to growing demand for fertilizers and, in particular, potassium chloride, as efforts are being made to maximize crop yields and use resources more efficiently.
-For the last 10 years, the compound annual growth for the global potassium chloride market was approximately 2.3%.
+During the last decade, growth in demand for potassium chloride, and for fertilizers in general, has been driven by several key factors, such as a growing world population, higher demand for protein-based diets and less arable land.
+All of these factors contribute to fertilizer demand growth as a result of efforts to maximize crop yields and use resources more efficiently.
+For the last ten years, the compound annual growth for the global potassium chloride market was approximately 1% to 2%, although demand decreased in 2015.
+We estimate that demand totaled approximately 57 to 58 million metric tons, a decrease of approximately 11% with respect to 2014.
+This decrease was mainly the result of lower commodity crop prices.
+Demand was also impacted by economic uncertainty, which led to currency devaluation in many markets.
+The weaker demand was also reflected in prices, which decreased throughout the year.